-RC professor Heather Ann Thompson's "Blood in the Water: The Attica Prison Uprising of 1971 and its Legacy" is nominated in the History category
+Dr. Thompson's recognition comes for her book, "Blood in the Water: The Attica Prison Uprising of 1971 and its Legacy"

 The Residential College stands in solidarity with all people who oppose the recent hate messages circulated at the University of Michigan.